The A B C D E of skin checking

 Protecting your skin is the best way to prevent skin cancer, and it's important to remember that not all fabrics offer the same level of sun protection.
 Everyday clothing, such as a white cotton t-shirt or hat, may only provide a UPF 5 rating, allowing 20% of UV radiation to reach your skin, equivalent to wearing SPF 5 sunscreen.
 For better protection against the sun, we recommend wearing sun protective clothing, sun hats, and sunglasses.

-At Solbari, we offer an award-winning range of UPF50+ sun protective clothing, broad-brimmed sun hats, UV arm sleeves, and sunblock umbrellas.
-With a UPF50+ rating, our products offer the highest available sun protection in the world, blocking at least 98% of UV rays.
+At Solbari, we offer an award-winning range of UPF 50+ sun protective clothing, broad-brimmed sun hats, UV arm sleeves, and sunblock umbrellas.
+With a UPF 50+ rating, our products offer the highest available sun protection in the world, blocking both UVA and UVB rays.
 So, you can enjoy the outdoors with peace of mind knowing that your skin is protected.

 Women UPF 50+